 When it comes to repairing a meniscal root tear, surgery is the method of treatment, and can be done as a stand-alone procedure or in conjunction with surgery to address other ligament and tendon tears.
 Meniscal root repair in an arthroscopic procedure designed to be minimally invasive making the smallest incision possible and using specialized equipment to stitch together or bind the cartilage in place to allow the body to heal.

-At Randolph Health Orthopedics & Sports Medicine we employ skilled physicians with the experience and training to address your sports related knee injuries through conventional and surgical treatments including meniscal root repair performed by Dr. Yaste.
+At Randolph Health Orthopedics & Sports Medicine we employ skilled physicians with the experience and training to address your sports related knee injuries through conventional and surgical treatments including meniscal root repair performed by Dr. Yaste and Dr. Sisco.
 We also offer comprehensive individualized rehabilitation for our patients.
 Call us at 336-626-2688 for more information.

 Procedures performed by Dr. Jeffrey Yaste and Dr. Lance Sisco.

 If you’re considering a knee arthroscopy due to an ACL tear or a meniscus tear, come see the doctors at Randolph Health Orthopedics & Sports Medicine.
 Our doctors can evaluate your condition and determine if surgery is necessary.

 A knee arthroscopy is a minimally invasive surgical procedure.
 Through small incisions, the surgeon inserts an arthroscope into the knee to perform the surgery.
 This allows the doctor to see the interior structures of the knee on a video monitor as opposed to previous methods of knee surgery.